kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 Yet again, a lot of this goes back to the dual realities ([[Posts/Runtime Function Onboarding 2024#💊 The Reality of What We Do\|💊 The Reality of What We Do]]) of our team: Flying low and flying close to end users.
 This implies that, before kissing and saying goodbye to a merged PR, you need to reflect on the following:

 1. **Test-network Runtime Upgrade**: Fairly soon after your PR is merged, it will be enacted on our test-networks, most notably Westend.
 This is your best opportunity to do your final round of (live) testing.
 Ask yourself: Is everything alright in Westend?
 How can I test my feature further?
-2. **RC/SC Runtime Upgrade**: Days, weeks or months after your PR is merged, it might finally land in in the RC or one of the SCs[^1].
+2. **RC/SC Runtime Upgrade**: Days, weeks or months after your PR is merged, it might finally land in the RC or one of the SCs[^1].
 This is another milestone for testing: Did everything go smoothly?
-The release process of RC runtimes, and their enactment is fully public and managed by the Polkadot fellowship, so you can easily tag along.
+The release process of RC runtimes, and their enactment, is fully public and managed by the Polkadot fellowship, so you can easily tag along.
 3. **Developer Community Impact**.
-    1. Did any UIs break because of your feature? could we have communicated better with them?
+    1. Did any UIs break because of your feature?
+Could we have communicated better with them?
     2. Are any new documentation pages needed? (easier to forget:) Are any of the *existing ones outdated now*?
 Maybe one of the most visited StackExchange questions needs being updated?
     3. Was your PR description good for downstream teams to be able to adopt the feature?
 4. **Monitoring and Data**